-Potential Careers & Employers
+Potential Careers and Employers

-Registered Nurses work in hospitals, clinics, long-term care nursing homes, home setting, schools and community health settings.
+Registered Nurses work in hospitals, clinics, long-term care nursing homes, home setting, schools, and community health settings.

 Nurses need to enjoy working with and caring for people, be personable and reassuring; be patient and compassionate; be honest and reliable; be able to accept, give and use constructive feedback; have good manual dexterity and coordination; be able to act quickly and effectively in emergencies; be able to speak and write well; work independently or with a team; be able to deal with a variety of emotional expressions; and provide personal care for individuals across the lifespan.